-Formative assessment in lessons is carried out through teacher questioning, pupil interaction, pupil engagement, observations, and live marking.
+Formative assessment is standardised testing in lessons is carried out through teacher questioning, pupil interaction, pupil engagement, observations, and live marking.
 Feedback is given in the moment and helps a child to recognise the next steps in their learning.
 We will continue to use and develop the formative assessment processes that are already effectively supporting pupils ensuring that:

 At Edward Worlledge data is collected half-termly alongside a termly assessment period through PIXL.
 We use the PIXL assessment programme to identify and close gaps in learning.
 Teachers identify those pupils not making expected progress and implement strategies for improvement.